merklefruit/SaaS4Devs/README.md

 - [SaasPages](https://saaspages.xyz/): popular landing pages divided into sections or "blocks" like navbar, pricing, faq, etc. Also contains useful advice & tips about copywriting and design for specific sections.
 Made by the creator of Versoly.
 - [LandingFolio](https://www.landingfolio.com/inspiration/landing-page/saas): landing page designs from across the web.
 Included color palettes and filter for desktop or mobile.
 - [SaasFrame](https://www.saasframe.io/): not just landing page examples.
 Email flows, marketing pages, product page design, blog post examples & more — 9$/mo
+- [SaaSLandingPage](https://saaslandingpage.com/): Discover the best 440 landing page examples and get inspiration for your next project.
 - [Lander](https://uselander.xyz/): Landing page copywriting template for SaaS

 ### Explained examples with advice